BakkerGames/GRIF/GRIFTools/DAGS_SYNTAX.md

 >Clears the list "name".

-@getlist(name,pos)
+@getlist(name,index)

->Gets the value at position "pos" (starting at 0) for the list "name".
-If "pos" is beyond the end of the list, "" is returned.
+>Gets the value at position "index" (starting at 0) for the list "name".
+If "index" is beyond the end of the list, "" is returned.

-@insertatlist(name,pos,value)
+@insertatlist(name,index,value)

->Inserts "value" at position "pos" (starting at 0) from list, shifting all later ones.
-If "pos" is past the end of the list, all values from the end up to "pos" are filled with "" and then "value" is added.
+>Inserts "value" at position "index" (starting at 0) from the list, shifting all later items.
+If "index" is past the end of the list, all items from the end up to "index" are filled with "" and then "value" is added.

 @listlength(name)

 >Returns the number of items in list "name".

-@removeatlist(name,pos)
+@removeatlist(name,index)

->Removes the value at position "pos" (starting at 0) from list, shifting all later ones.
-If "pos" is past the end of the list, nothing happens.
+>Removes the item at position "index" (starting at 0) from the list, shifting all later items.
+If "index" is past the end of the list, nothing happens.

-@setlist(name,pos,value)
+@setlist(name,index,value)

->Sets the value at position "pos" (starting at 0) for the list "name".
-If "pos" is beyond the end of the list, all values from the end up to "pos" are filled with "" and then "value" is added.
+>Sets the value at position "index" (starting at 0) for the list "name".
+If "index" is beyond the end of the list, all items from the end up to "index" are filled with "" and then "value" is added.
+Commas are not permitted within values.

 ## Array Statements/Functions

 These commands allow a two-dimensional array of values to be stored as a group.
 They are sparse arrays with unspecified values returned as "".
-Arrays start with "[" and end with "]", and contain zero or more rows separated by commas.
-Each row starts with "[" and ends with "]", with values separated by commas.
-The rows can be different lengths.
+Arrays use keys containing the array name, a colon, and the row number, as "name:0".
+The row values contain zero or more items separated by commas.
+The rows can be different lengths and rows can be missing.

 Note that the array values are referenced by row (y) first and then column (x), both starting at 0.
 Negative indexes throw an error.